Students choose Wittenberg for many different reasons. Here are some thoughts from some of our music majors:

-I am from Ostrander, Ohio and attended Buckeye Valley High School.
-I was involved in my high school's SATB choir for two years and the SSA choir for two years and then the a cappella choir for my senior year.
+I am from Ostrander, Ohio, and attended Buckeye Valley High School.
+I was involved in my high school’s SATB choir for two years, the SSA choir for two years, and then the a cappella choir for my senior year.
 I was also involved in marching band, the color guard, for four years.
-I was also involved in theatre during high school, and dance outside of my school.
+Plus, I was involved in theatre during high school, and dance outside of my school.

+Why Witt?
 I chose Wittenberg because I fit.
 I felt when I walked on campus that I belonged there and could never see myself at any other school.
-The professors drew me and just made me fall in love with the school even more.
+The professors drew me in and just made me fall in love with the school even more.
 There were so many options for me to choose from and so many ways I could get involved on campus and I was excited to get started.
-That is really what made me choose Witt is because I couldn't wait to get back there after every visit and also compared Witt to the other college's I visited and couldn't find anything I wanted more then to be a Witt student.
+That is really what made me choose Witt, because I couldn’t wait to get back there after every visit and also compared Witt to the other college’s I visited, and I couldn’t find anything I wanted more then to be a Witt student.

 Brian Schindehette ’20

-To be honest, I do not know what I'm going to do after graduation.
-I'm planning on being a double major, though I haven't decided on the second major.
-All I know is, continuing in this music program will expand my abilities and knowledge of what is out there, so I am sure that by the time I graduate, I will know exactly what I will be doing, and will more than likely be able to do it successfully.
+What next?
+To be honest, I do not know what I’m going to do after graduation.
+I’m planning on being a double major, though I haven’t decided on the second major.
+All I know is continuing in this music program will expand my abilities and knowledge of what is out there, so I am sure that by the time I graduate I will know exactly what I will be doing and will more than likely be able to do it successfully.

 Ryan Tilley ’20

-After graduation, I am hoping to pursue a career as a choir director.
+What next?
+After graduation I am hoping to pursue a career as a choir director.
 I have had an interest in choir and choral music ever since middle school.
 I love choral music, and hope to be able to lead and educate a choir of my own someday.

 Wendy Hawk ’20

+Why Witt?
 I first chose Wittenberg because of the amazing softball program they have here, then when I came on my visit I learned about the music program and fell in love instantly!
 The people in choir are so very inviting and kind.
-Wittenberg's campus is also very beautiful and has a very inviting feel to it - due to the kindness of others who share as much love for this school as you do.
+Wittenberg’s campus is also very beautiful and has a very inviting feel to it—due to the kindness of others who share as much love for this school as you do.